-When it comes to delegating tasks or projects to others, there are some key stages needed to achieve the desired results whilst developing and motivating the people around you.
+When it comes to delegating tasks or projects to others, there are some key stages needed to achieve the desired results.
+Consideration must also be given to developing and motivating the people around you.

 Here are some practical tips on how to to delegate work, aimed at improving your delegation skills and confidence: